Canned cream of mushroom soup can't compare to this homemade version. It's rich, creamy, and deeply savory. We always go back for seconds!

 - Microgreens or tender thyme leaves

-- Heat the oil in a large pot over medium heat.
-Add the leeks, celery, ¼ teaspoon salt, and cook 5 minutes.
+- Heat the oil in a large pot or Dutch oven over medium heat.
+Add the leeks, celery, and ¼ teaspoon salt and cook 5 minutes, stirring occasionally.
 Add the mushrooms and cook until soft, 8 to 10 minutes more.

 - Stir in the tamari, wine, garlic, and thyme and cook for 30 seconds to 1 minute, or until the wine has evaporated.
 Add the broth and the cauliflower.

 - Simmer uncovered for 20 minutes, or until the cauliflower is very soft.
 Transfer to a blender, add the mustard and vinegar, and blend until smooth.
 If your soup is too thick, add a little bit of water to the blender to reach a creamy consistency.
 Season to taste and serve with desired toppings.